ooni/docs/src/content/docs/backend/06-infrastructure.md

 4. Follow [Updating DNS diagrams](#updating-dns-diagrams)&thinsp;📒

-5. Review the `inventory.yml` file and git-commit it
+5. Review the `inventory` file and git-commit it

 6. Deploy the required stack.
 Run ansible it test mode first.
 For example this would deploy a backend host: